 VANCOUVER -- The British Columbia Conservative Party is proud to announce the adoption of a new policy regarding School Choice.
 During a very successful AGM last month in Kelowna, the BC Conservative party officially adopted a policy of advocating for School Choice in BC.

 A BC Conservative Government will introduce a funding formula to provide equal “per student” financing for students attending the same grade as in public schools for traditional, charter schools, and independent schools from K-12.Read more

 VERNON-The British Columbia Conservative Party is concerned about a recent email written by Scott Lamb, President of the Conservative Party of Canada (CPC), and sent to members of the federal party across British Columbia.
 The content was a general attack on proportional representation (PR).Read more

-VERNON-The British Columbia Conservative Party originally called for private for-profit ridesharing in October of 2017, along with other forward-looking legislation for 21st century technological advances, like autonomous vehicles.
+VERNON-The British Columbia Conservative Party originally called for private for-profit ridesharing legislation in October of 2017, along with legislation for other 21st century technological advances.

 "Ridesharing legislation is long overdue in BC," said Interim party leader Scott Anderson.
 "While the rest of the world is embracing this transportation revolution, BC is only now staggering slowly toward legislation on a business model that's been mainstreamed for over a decade in other jurisdictions.
 This is really unacceptable."Read more